helloryantg/photo_contest/README.md

 ## Technologies Used:
 * Python
 * Django
-    * For the backend, I used Django
+    * For the backend, I used Django to create Models, perform Authentication, and perform CRUD operations
     * I used Python as our main coding language.
-Using CreateView, UpdateView, and DeleteView, we used class-based functions to perform our CRUD operations.
+Using CreateView, UpdateView, and DeleteView, we used class-based functions to perform our CRUD operations
 * HTML
 * CSS
 * Heroku
-    * I used Heroku to host my app.
+    * I used Heroku to host my app
-* boto3
+* Boto3
-    * I used boto3 to link to my Amazon Web Services account in order to upload photos directly from file.
+    * I used Boto3 to link to my Amazon Web Services account in order to upload photos directly from file

 ![title](./images/login-screenshot.png)